svanellewee/peculiar-computing/content/posts/building-for-a-real-device.md

 and the list goes on.
 To be fair I'm not sure that everything in my config is required.
 But this is what worked.
 If you find a config setting that is unnecessary, let me know.
 I'll also be setting/amending my list as time goes on.

 ## Step three: Make a custom initramfs
 Initramfs is the initial filesystem that linux mounts.
 It exists only in memory and allows you the flexibility to do some things before the main filesystem is mounted.
+I'm going to base my one on Busybox, which is all your normal Unix tools in a convenient package.
 Grab and build our busybox image as follows

 ```bash
 cd /tmp/